Information for Authors

 OPEN ACCESS FOR AUTHORS

 The Review of Financial Studies authors have the option to publish their paper under the Oxford Open initiative; whereby, for a charge, their paper will be made freely available online immediately upon publication.
 As part of the licensing process authors will be asked to indicate whether or not they wish to pay for open access.
 If authors do not select the open access option, the paper will be published with standard subscription-based access.
 Oxford Open articles are published under Creative Commons licenses.
-Authors publishing in The Review of Financial Studies can use the following Creative Commons licenses for their articles: Creative Commons Non-Commercial license (CC-BY-NC) and Creative Commons Non-Commercial No Derivatives license (CC-BY-NC-ND)
+Authors publishing in The Review of Financial Studies can use the following Creative Commons licenses for their articles: Creative Commons Non-Commercial license (CC BY-NC) and Creative Commons Non-Commercial No Derivatives license (CC BY-NC-ND).
+RCUK/Wellcome Trust/COAF-funded authors can use the Creative Commons Attribution license (CC BY) for their articles.

 Please click here for more information about the Creative Commons licenses.